2024-Arizona-Opportunity-Hack/Hack-Overflow-STEAMSuperheroes-STEAMSuperHeroesMentorshipPairingandSchedulingSystem/README.md

 ## Challenges and Learnings

 As a team, we encountered challenges in structuring the database to effectively manage mentor-mentee relationships and ensuring smooth data flow within the system.
-Working on this project deepened my understanding of backend development and the importance of automation in enhancing user experiences.
-Collaborating with my team was invaluable, as we combined our strengths to overcome technical hurdles and deliver a functional solution.
+Working on this project deepened our understanding of backend development and the importance of automation in enhancing user experiences.
+Collaborating together was invaluable, as we combined our strengths to overcome technical hurdles and deliver a functional solution.

 ## Next Steps